 Which 50K plan fits which trader

-Standard 50K is best for:
+Premium 50K is best for:

 Advanced 50K is best for:

-Zero 50K is best for:
+Zero (smallest size 25K, not offered at 50K) is best for:

-- Experienced traders who want to skip evaluation
+- Experienced traders who want to skip evaluation entirely with instant funding

-- Traders testing Alpha Futures with no-activation-fee short-horizon exposure
+- Traders who want no-activation-fee instant-funded exposure

 MLL mechanics on 50K